JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 enough, in the heat of the moment, to give you a hint.
 I said, ‘They will never find the Diamond, sir, will they?
 No! nor the person who took it–I’ll answer for that.’
-I nodded, and smiled at you, as much as to say, ‘I know!’
-THIS time, you looked up at me with something like interest in your eyes; and I felt that a few more words on your side and mine might bring out the truth.
+I nodded, and smiled at you, as much as to say, ‘I know!’ _This_ time, you looked up at me with something like interest in your eyes; and I felt that a few more words on your side and mine might bring out the truth.
 Just at that moment, Mr. Betteredge spoilt it all by coming to the door.
 I knew his footstep, and I also